Brian1776/Swire/README.md

 ##Credits
 Everything executed on this was done by Brian Burdick with an exception of the power point group presentation.
 My group members that completed the presentation slides included Derick Lee, Kayla Smartz, Sandy White, and myself.

+Note: the file for customer sales data was to large to upload so I had to slice it into three parts.